1922 Flat Plate Imperforate issues

 Scott

-577 var, 2¢ Washington, Schermack Type III private perforations from pane before slicing into coil strips, plate number
+577 var, 2¢ Washington, Schermack Type III private perforations from pane before slicing into coil strips, plate numbers

 Scott